 Another option is to take an actual Vitamin D supplement that you can purchase over the counter.
 However, you should read the label very carefully to make sure that you purchasing Vitamin D3 and not Vitamin D2.
-Most commercial prenatals do not have enough Vitamin D in them, according to the American Journal of Clinical Nutrition, so it is best to supplement with a whole food prenatal multivitamin or whole food fertility multivitamin.
+Most commercial prenatal vitamins do not have enough Vitamin D in them, according to the American Journal of Clinical Nutrition, so it is best to supplement with a whole food fertility multivitamin.

 Vitamin D can also be obtained for free by sitting out in the sun for 15 to 20 minutes per day.
 Forget using sun block though, as it will actually block the ultraviolet light that is needed to produce Vitamin D. The warm sun helps your skin to create Vitamin D3 that is then transformed into the active hormone form of Vitamin D by the kidneys and the liver.
 In fact, by being out in the sun for just a few minutes a day, a women’s body can create between 10,000 to 25,000 IU of Vitamin D.

 - Vitamin D and fertility (why you need it AND the dangers of supplementation). (n.d.).
 Retrieved from: https://www.naturalfertilityandwellness.com/vitamin-d-and-fertility/